Torak28/md2html/README.md

 # Convert Your *.md to *.html!

 Simple markdown to html converter.
-Using githun API to do the stuff and bootstrap to look pretty.
+Using githun API to do the stuff and bootstrap, jQuery to look pretty.